-Whatever your dream job, Scouting can help open doors.
-When you’re updating your CV or being grilled in a job interview, don’t forget to tell them about the skills you’ve gained through Scouting.
+Whatever your dream job, scouting can help open doors.
+When you’re updating your CV or being grilled in a job interview, don’t forget to tell them about the skills and experence you’ve gained through scouting.

-Programme planning, fundraising, sorting out administration and finances, organising an energetic bunch of young people – all those skills could help you land that job.
+Programme planning, fundraising, sorting out administration and finances, event planning, organising an energetic bunch of young people – all those skills could help you land that job.

-'I was pretty nervous at the interview but once they asked me about Scouting, I had them hooked!
+'I was pretty nervous at the interview but once they asked me about scouting, I had them hooked!
 I began to relax as I talked about the organisation, what I do in my roles and how I support others.
-Then I found myself writing down details of my Troop meetings so their children could join.
+Then I found myself writing down details of my troop meetings so their children could join.
 Thirty five minutes later my phone rang and the job was mine!
-I cannot stress enough how important it is to include Scouting on CVs and applications.
+I cannot stress enough how important it is to include scouting on CV and applications.
 It’s a perfect icebreaker as well as showing all your skills.'

-'It was thanks to Scouting that I got into outdoor adventure and found a job as an outdoor pursuits instructor.
+'It was thanks to scouting that I got into outdoor adventure and found a job as an outdoor pursuits instructor.
 I travelled the world, teaching everything from climbing to mountain biking.
 These days, I balance volunteering at my local Group with my current full-time job as a circus tutor.
-That’s down to Scouting as well – I was asked to teach circus skills at a centenary camp in 2007 and my career evolved from there.
-There are so many amazing opportunities through Scouting.'
+That’s down to scouting as well – I was asked to teach circus skills at a camp and my career evolved from there.
+There are so many amazing opportunities through scouting.'

-environmental health officer and District Explorer Scout Commissioner
+environmental health officer and District explorer scout commissioner